The Top 5 Kitchen Window Treatments

 A classy and elegant alternative to traditional window shades, Roman shades combine the softness of a drapery with a clean, crisp appearance.
 And in modern kitchens today that are often all white or stainless, Roman shades are a great way to color a neutral palette with colors, patterns and textures.
 Vignette® Modern Roman Shades, for instance, are available in a wide range of luxurious fabrics, even down to the fabric-wrapped hardware.
-And like Duette shades, you can combine a light-filtering shade with a room darkening back panel that both roll into a single headrail.
+And like Duette shades, you can combine two separate fabrics with two different opacities into a single shade.

 Vignette shades have no exposed rear cords, which is a safer choice if you have small children or pets.
 Choose from two styles: a flat or full fold that rolls right into the headrail, or a full fold that stacks neatly below the headrail.

 3. Sheer Shadings